sotolf2/tapet/README.md

   - if you want to search specified tags this can be configured in the configuration file
   - will keep a history of the last x number of wallpapers, so we don't download the same twice, the amount of urls to keep in history is configurable.
+- flags can be combined, so if you want to set a wallpaper and put in a replacement at once you can do `tapet -nu` for example

 ## Planned for the future